 - Check if the torrent connection is slowing the network down.

-- Check if there are too many connections creating load on the server.
+- Check if there are too many connections creating a load on the server.

 - Check if the system itself is slow to use.